Dana Olstad

 Research - Protecting children from unhealthy food and brand marketing in the digital age: A novel artificial intelligence system to assess food and brand marketing on digital media

-Funded by: New Frontiers in Research Fund
+Funded by: Canadian Institutes of Health Research, New Frontiers in Research Fund

 Research - The impact of the COVID global pandemic and government policy responses on dietary and health inequities among individuals from racial/ethnic minority groups: A mixed methods, solution-focused investigation